Rights to Peace and Property

 b.
 Behavior in a classroom, instructional program, research setting, administrative office, or other University program or facility that significantly interferes with the orderly functioning of the University or prevents others from benefiting from the class or program

 c.
-Behavior on or off-campus that significantly interferes with the ability of others to live in a safe and reasonably peaceful environment
+Behavior on or off-campus, including online, that significantly interferes with the ability of others to live in a safe and reasonably peaceful environment

-Loyola enjoys a positive, mutually supportive relationship with its neighboring residential and business communities in Rogers Park, Edgewater, Maywood, Woodstock, and abroad.
-To sustain those relationships into the future, Loyola students must conduct themselves as mature and responsible neighbors when off-campus.
-Students are responsible for upholding all federal, state, and city laws and ordinances wherever they reside, travel, or socialize, especially those relating to noise, traffic, littering, parking, zoning, and alcohol and drug use.
+Loyola enjoys a positive, mutually supportive relationship with its immediate neighboring residential and business communities in Rogers Park, Edgewater, Maywood, Woodstock, and abroad.
+To sustain those relationships into the future, Loyola students must conduct themselves as mature and responsible neighbors when off campus.
+Students are responsible for upholding all federal, state, and city laws and ordinances wherever they reside, travel, or socialize, especially those relating to the COVID-19 pandemic, noise, traffic, littering/trash, parking, zoning, and alcohol and drug use.

-Students are prohibited from causing a disturbance in the University’s neighboring communities by irresponsible or unreasonably noisy social hosting, disruptive or unruly behavior, damage to property, or other disruptive activities.
+Students are prohibited from causing a disturbance in the off campus community by irresponsible or unreasonably noisy social hosting, disruptive or unruly behavior, damage to property, or other disruptive activities.
 Students who reside at, own, or are listed on a lease for a property where this policy is violated may be subject to disciplinary action whether or not they were actually present during the offense.